-Attributes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) function (including its typical species) structure - canopy cover (for woodland- pasture sites with many old trees) across 10-30% of the woodland feature, including a high proportion of mature or over mature trees with open grown, free crowns. consisting of any woody layer ranging from established regeneration to mature and veteran stages.
+Attril butes Targets Supporting and Explanatory Notes Sources of site-based evidence (where available) woodland Structure and function (including its typical species) Vegetation structure - canopy cover Maintain an appropriate tree canopy cover across the H9180 feature, which will typically be 30-90% canopy cover within Swindale Wood and 50-60% in Helbeck Wood within the woodland stands.
+Canopy cover is the overall proportion of vegetative cover consisting of any woody layer ranging from established regeneration to mature and veteran stages.
 Woodland canopy density and structure is important because it affects ecosystem function and in particular microclimate, litterfall, soil moisture, nutrient turnover and shading; this in turn influences the composition of plants and animals in lower vegetation layers and soil.
-Open canopies with just scattered trees will have less of a woodland character and reduced diversity of woodland-dependent species (although they may be still be important as a form of woodland-pasture).
+Open canopies with just scattered trees will have less of a woodland character and reduced diversity of woodlanddependent species (although they may be still be important as a form of woodland-pasture).
 Completely closed canopies across the whole woodland are not ideal either however, as they cast heavier shade and support fewer species associated with edges, glades and open grown trees, and have little space where tree regeneration could occur.
 In general, the woodland canopy of this feature should provide a core of woodland interior conditions with some open and edge habitat as well.
-A restore target has been set as canopy cover exceeds desired limits in the wood-pasture areas of the site. monitored as part of Natural England's site condition assessments .
-Structure and function (including its typical species) Vegetation structure - open space Maintain areas of permanent/temporary open space within the woodland feature, typically to cover between 10-30% of area Woodland structure includes variations in age, tree form, layering, the distribution and abundance of open space and dead wood.
+Target derived from Definitions of Favourable Condition for Helbeck Wood SSSI and Swindale Wood SSSIs.
+The Helbeck target in turn derives from the JNCC Common Standards Monitoring Guidance for bryophytes and lichens: http://jncc.defra.gov.uk/pdf/CSM bryosLichens.pdf The higher canopy cover target for Helbeck Wood reflects the need for a balance of light and humidity for the suite of lichens that occur within the site.
+As for Extent target set out above.
+Structure and function (including its typical species) Vegetation structure - open space Maintain areas of permanent/temporary open space within the woodland feature, typically to cover approximately 20% of area Woodland structure includes variations in age, tree form, layering, the distribution and abundance of open space and dead wood.
 It plays a critical role in woodland ecosystem functioning.
-The targets set within this attribute should reflect the most appropriate structure for the woodland feature on a particular site, taking account of its known interest, history, past management and the landscape context.
-Having some open, sunlit and largely tree-less areas as part of the woodland community is often important to facilitate natural tree and shrub regeneration and also to provide supporting habitat for specialist woodland invertebrates, birds, vascular and lower plants.
-Such open space can be permanent or temporary and may consist of managed grazed areas, linear This attribute will be periodically monitored as part of Natural England's site condition assessments .
+As for Extent target set out above.